Why There’s No Such Thing As An “Official” Interview

-This is an excerpt from my new book, The Media Training Bible: 101 Things You Absolutely, Positively Need to Know Before Your Next Interview, now available in soft cover and all major e-book formats.
+This is an excerpt from The Media Training Bible: 101 Things You Absolutely, Positively Need to Know Before Your Next Interview, available in soft cover and all major e-book formats.

 Imagine you have a television interview scheduled with a reporter.
 The handsome TV news personality arrives at your office, the crew sets up the cameras and lights, and the interview begins.